 Bulls for Sale

 Darby has had Black Angus bull calves on offer since 1999 but 2008 marked the first year we had purebred Simmental Bull Calves for Sale.
-Some of our Simmental bulls sell at the Southwest Showcase Bull Salein Swift Current, SK March 27, 2017.
-We will continue to consign all our Angus Bulls to the “Your Choice” Bull Sale in Maple Creek SK., April 14th, 2017, however there will no longer be a Simmental consignment to the Your Choice Bull Sale.
-Please come join us at the Sale and feel free to stop by for a visit anytime.
+Some of our Simmental bulls sell at the Southwest Showcase Bull Salein Swift Current, SK March 28, 2022.
+All our Angus Bulls sell in

 "The pairs are moved to summer fields of tame grass (optimally) in early May.
 Come June they hit the native grasses.
 Weaning takes place mid-September.
 The cows go back with the commercial pairs on native fields until the commercial calves are weaned.
 October through December they graze stubble and marginal lands with winter conditions dictating when bales are provided.